p-prusinski/taxi_dispatch/README.md

 Client simulator is not implemented yet - again, lack of time.
 I might add it to a separate branch after work and edit this note saying these changes were post due date.

+PS.
+I also added .env files to repository to make startup smoother - obviously not something to be done on production.

 # taxi dispatch

 ### start service